Yuss76A/the-discussion-blog/README.md

 *Delete Notification*<br>
 ![Delete Notification](static/images/screenshots/deletenotification.png)

-* In the Notifications Page, users will see notifications for replies to comments they have posted on various forum posts.
-If a user has notifications, they will see messages formatted as follows: "User [username] replied to your comment: [main comment content]."
-Each notification will include the date and time of the reply.Users will also have options to Delete the notification or Go to the comment, allowing them to manage their interactions effectively.
+On the Notifications Page, users will see notifications for interactions related to their comments on various forum posts.
+The notifications will inform users about two primary interactions: replies to comments they have posted and comments made on their posts.
+If a user has notifications, they will see messages formatted as follows:

+1. Reply Notifications:

+"User [username] replied to your comment: [main comment content]."
+Each reply notification will include the date and time of the reply.

+2. Comment Notifications:

+"User [username] commented on your post: [post title or content]."
+Each comment notification will also include the date and time of the comment.
+Users will have options to Delete the notification or Go to the comment/post, allowing them to manage their interactions effectively.

 *Notification Page with Notification Desktop*<br>
 ![Notification Page with Notification Desktop](static/images/screenshots/messagenotificationdesktop.png)